 Under their respective employment agreements, Ms. Lipcaman, and Messrs.
 Wunderlich, Vandoorn, and Valletta are each eligible to receive a performance bonus, based on the Company's overall and their individual performances.
-Prior to 2014, Ms. Lipcaman, and Messrs.
-Wunderlich, Vandoorn, and Valletta had maximum bonuses of 50%, 75%, 60%, and 60%, respectively, of their respective base salaries.
-Pursuant to amendments to their respective employment agreements in 2014, Ms. Lipcaman, and Messrs.
-Wunderlich, Vandoorn, and Valletta each now have a maximum annual bonus opportunity of 100% of their respective base salaries.
-Beginning in 2014, one element of the annual bonuses for Named Executive Officers other than Dr. Paul and Mr. Zandman is a straight percentage of adjusted net earnings, and other elements of such bonuses are expressed as a percentage of base salary, measured against specific performance goals.
-Additionally, beginning in 2014, the portions of such bonuses that are a straight percentage of adjusted net earnings for these Named Executive Officers are included in the 162(m) plan.
+Ms. Lipcaman, and Messrs.
+Wunderlich, Vandoorn, and Valletta each have a maximum annual bonus opportunity of 100% of their respective base salaries.
+One element of the annual bonuses for Named Executive Officers other than Dr. Paul and Mr. Zandman is a straight percentage of adjusted net earnings, and other elements of such bonuses are expressed as a percentage of base salary, measured against specific performance goals.
+The portions of such bonuses that are a straight percentage of adjusted net earnings for these Named Executive Officers are included in the 162(m) plan.

-This new structure for Named Executive Officers other than Dr. Paul and Mr. Zandman was created such that in an average year, the total bonuses for such Named Executive Officers would approximate the structure in place prior to 2014, but would provide incentives and allow for a significantly larger bonus in years of exceptionally strong performance.
+This structure for Named Executive Officers other than Dr. Paul and Mr. Zandman was created such that in an average year, the total bonuses for such Named Executive Officers would approximate the structure in place prior to 2014, but would provide incentives and allow for a significantly larger bonus in years of exceptionally strong performance.

 The performance of the Named Executive Officers other than Dr. Paul and Mr. Zandman is reviewed by the Chief Executive Officer and the Compensation Committee following the end of the year, and each executive is assigned a performance score for several categories.
-For a discussion of 2014 goals and achieved results, see "2014 Executive Compensation - Performance-based bonus."
+For a discussion of 2015 goals and achieved results, see "2015 Executive Compensation - Performance-based bonus."